Our commitment to your privacy

 Information Collection and Use

 AthletePath is the sole owner of the information collected on this site.
 AthletePath may collect information from you at two different stages.
-First, we collect anonymous, aggregate information from all visitors to the site.
+First, we collect anonymous, aggregate information (3rd-party audience data such as age, gender, and interests) from all visitors to the site.
 This information is never linked to any personally identifiable information and is only used in the aggregate to generate statistical reports about the use of our site.
 Second, AthletePath collects personally identifiable information when you create an AthletePath account and when you order AthletePath products or utilize certain services.
 Online account creation may require you to submit the following personal information: name, address, company information, email address, and phone number.
 For purposes of billing, you may need to provide your credit card type, number, expiration date and billing address for the card.
 Certain personally identifiable information is required if you subscribe to an AthletePath newsletter, or sign up to participate in a promotion, sweepstake or survey through the site.
 AthletePath may also receive personally identifiable information from our business partners.

 Personal Information of Children Under 13